 Art Forces works across movements- using culture to create alliances as well as perceptual ‘ruptures’ or ‘disturbances’ wherein people have the opportunity to see connections that they had not seen before, and to imagine new possibilities.
 Art Forces works in partnership with a wide range of organizations, from mental health programs in Gaza, to environmental organizations, to organizations providing material aid, to those organizing non-violent resistance.
 Our ultimate goal is to use culture as an organizing tool to bring people together across movements.
 Our cultural products are then used by activists and organizers in their work to touch and move people.

-Susan Greene founded “Break the Silence Media and Arts Project” (BTS/MAP), in 2001, after the start of the second Intifada.
-BTS/MAP was rebranded as Art Forces in 2012.
+Art Forces was founded in 2001 by Susan Greene.
+(Art Forces is the rebrand of “Break the Silence Media and Arts Project”.)
 Greene’s involvement with the issue, however, dates back to 1989 and the first Intifada when she was a founding member of “Break the Silence Mural Project,” directed by Miranda Bergman.
 Break the Silence Mural Project goals included bringing Palestinian narratives about daily life for Palestinians under military occupation back to the USA to raise awareness.
-(The confusing similarity of the names of these two projects is addressed in the rebranding of BTSMAP to Art Forces in 2013.)
 The 1989 group, Break the Silence Mural Project, consisted of four American Jewish women artists, Marlene Tobias, Dina Redman, Susan Greene and Miranda Bergman.
-The group lived and worked in a Palestinian refugee camp in Ramallah for three months.
-This was a life-changing experience for Greene and put her on a now almost 25-year exploration of relationships between trauma, art and resilience; with the occupation of Palestine and its connections to other oppressions as a fulcrum.
+The group lived and worked in Qadura Refugee Camp, in Ramallah for three months.
+This was a life-changing experience and put Greene on a now almost 25-year exploration of relationships between trauma, art and resilience; with the occupation of Palestine and its connections to other oppressions as a fulcrum.

 “Break the Silence Mural Project” returned to the Bay Area in the fall of 1989 and organized numerous community presentations across the US to talk about the conditions facing Palestinians and the power of art to move and organize.
 “Break the Silence Mural Project” was one of the first projects to bring the issue of Palestine to the US and the response was energetic.
 Then in 1993, the Oslo Accords presented a possible diplomatic, if greatly compromised, resolution to the occupation.
 Among many things, Oslo amounted to a set back for much of the international Palestine solidarity movement and “Break the Silence Mural Project” disbanded.